Our 2021-2022 Teachers

 Ligon Troutt - At the age of 5, Ligon's love for dancing began at Dance Plus Studio is Gallatin.
-Over the next 13 years, she enjoyed learning the art of Ballet, Tap, Jazz, and Pointe as well as teaching dance to students ages 3 to 12.
+Over the next 13 years, she enjoyed learning the art of Ballet, Tap, Jazz, and Pointe as well as teaching dance to students ages 3 to adult.
 She participated in multiple local dance competitions and earned a talent for dancing.
 Also during this time, Ligon participated on the Wavettes Dance Team at Gallatin High School for four years.
 Performing at Fall and Spring athletic events as well as competing nationally in Jazz and Pom, Ligon's love for dance only grew.
 Upon graduating from high school, Ligon traveled east to attend The University of Tennessee Knoxville, receiving both her undergraduate and master's degree in Elementary Education.
 During her undergraduate time, Ligon attended university level dance classes each semester and performed with the UT Dance Company her junior and senior years.
 Ligon returned to Gallatin after college to marry her high school sweetheart, Wilson, and immediately began teaching First grade at Station Camp Elementary.
-She continued her dance experience at Jump for Joy and had the pleasure of receiving a 20 Year Dance Recital Recognition at her recital in 2013.
-Wilson and Ligon welcomed their first child, Ansley Allen in February 2014.
-After taking a break from dance for two years, Ligon is excited to be back in the dance world.
+She continued her dance experience at Jump for Joy and had the pleasure of receiving a 25 Year Dance Recital Recognition at her recital in 2018.
+Wilson and Ligon have a daughter, Ansley Allen (7), a son, Wils (4), and are expecting another baby boy in November.

 Jamie Westerhoff - Jamie has been dancing for 35+ years and is in her 15th year of teaching children.
 She studied choreography and dance at Middle Tennessee State University where she majored in music.
 She previously taught ballet, tap, jazz and theatre dance at St. Edward's School in Nashville and is so excited to be teaching at Jump for Joy!